 “Companies that use biometric timekeeping systems should also ensure that their insurance policies provide coverage for claims that could be brought under biometric privacy laws,” she said.
 “Companies should also make sure that any third parties that they interact and share data with – such as payroll companies – are in compliance with applicable laws.”

-Businesses that operate in multiple states or have employees who are represented by a union have a few other factors to take into account.
-Daming said those that have locations in more than one state should develop policies that harmonize requirements across jurisdictions, while those that have union employees should consider whether a proposed policy or changed procedure related to the timeclocks may trigger bargaining obligations or necessitate other communication with a representative union.
+Businesses that operate in multiple states or have employees who are represented by a union should take a few other factors into account.
+Daming said those that have locations in more than one state should develop policies that harmonize requirements across jurisdictions, while those that have union employees should consider whether a proposed policy or changed procedure related to the time clocks may trigger bargaining obligations or necessitate other communication with a representative union.

 The one option employees have when it comes to biometrics is refusing to provide a fingerprint or facial scan.
 However, that could very well result in an employee losing their job.

-Gordon said that even in situations where consent isn't required, employers can let an employee go if they refuse to provide their biometric scan.
+Gordon said that even in situations that don’t require consent, employers can let an employee go if they refuse to provide their biometric scan.

 “In jurisdictions where employers are not required to obtain employees’ consent, employers also can condition employment, or continued employment, on use of a fingerprint or facial scans subject to objections on religious grounds,” Gordon said.

-Daming said in cases where an employee refuses on religious grounds, or has a physical condition that prevents them from providing a scan, employers would likely need to provide an alternative method for clocking in and out.
+Daming said that in cases where an employee refuses on religious grounds or has a physical condition that prevents them from providing a scan, employers would likely need to provide an alternative method for clocking in and out.

 “San Francisco recently enacted a ban on law enforcement’s use of facial recognition,” Gordon said.
 “While that ordinance does not apply to private employers, other city or state governments could enact expanded prohibitions in the future.”